 2. Signing the contract at the notary and paying the advance

-Once you have decided on the property and we have discussed all the details with the seller, you can proceed directly to the purchase and sale transaction.
-You will need to provide an international passport (which does not expire in the next 6 months), we will prepare the rest of the documents.
-The procedure for signing the main contract according to Montenegrin laws must be carried out in the presence of a licensed notary and a court interpreter, who also has a valid license.
-Our company will arrange a meeting at the notary's office and provide an interpreter, as well as draw up a package of documents necessary for certification.
-Each notary is fully responsible for the certified documents with his property, as well as criminal liability in case of illegal actions.
-So, the notary certifies the contracts (and other related documents), and from that moment the transaction is considered completed.
-Upon signing the contract, an advance payment in the amount of 5-10% (or a fixed amount as agreed by both parties) is paid, which is fixed in the sales contract.
-An advance payment is a partial payment for a property transferred to the buyer under the contract.
-If the buyer later changes his mind and does not pay the remaining amount, the advance remains with the seller.
-In the opposite case: if the seller's plans change, the advance payment, already in double size, is returned to the buyer.
-This is the generally accepted world practice of making deals.
+Once you've selected a property and discussed all the details with the seller, we can proceed directly to the purchase and sale transaction.
+You'll need to provide an international passport (valid for at least six months), and we'll prepare the remaining documents.
+Under Montenegrin law, the signing of the main contract must be conducted in the presence of a licensed notary and a certified translator, also holding a valid license.
+Our company will arrange a meeting at the notary's office, provide a translator, and prepare the necessary documentation for certification.
+Each notary is fully responsible for the documents they certify, using their property, and is also liable for criminal liability in the event of unlawful actions.
+Once the notary certifies the contracts (and other related documents), the transaction is considered complete.
+Upon signing the contract, an advance payment of 5-10% (or a fixed amount agreed upon by both parties) is required, which is specified in the purchase and sale agreement.
+An advance payment is a partial payment for the property transferred to the buyer under the contract.
+If the buyer subsequently changes their mind and does not pay the remaining amount, the advance payment remains with the seller.
+Otherwise, if the seller changes their mind, the advance payment, now doubled, is returned to the buyer.
+This is a generally accepted practice in international transactions.

 3. Further payments under the contract